Cysharp/UniTask/README.md

 }
 ```

-If you import Unity's `Entities` package, that reset custom player loop to default at `BeforeSceneLoad` and inject ECS's loop.
-When Unity call ECS's inject method after UniTask's initialize method, UniTask will no longer work.
+If you import Unity's `Entities` package, that resets the custom player loop to default at `BeforeSceneLoad` and injects ECS's loop.
+When Unity calls ECS's inject method after UniTask's initialize method, UniTask will no longer work.

-To solve this issue, you can re-initialize UniTask PlayerLoop after ECS initialized.
+To solve this issue, you can re-initialize the UniTask PlayerLoop after ECS is initialized.

 ```csharp
 // Get ECS Loop.